How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 • “Can you give me an example?”

-Be curious.
-It‘s good to have a list of questions prepared as a jumping off point, but you don’t have to stick to them if the conversation takes an unexpected turn.
+Pro tip: When I’m interviewing subject matter experts, I always have a list of questions prepared as a jumping-off point.
+However, I don’t rigidly stick to them if the conversation takes a different turn.

-It makes a much better impression when you ask questions based off of the conversation you’re having instead of asking the surface level, pre-planned questions.
-People like talking about themselves and their situations, so your genuine interest and curiosity will help them warm up to you.
+I find that I can build a stronger connection with people when I ask questions based on the conversation I’m having instead of asking entirely pre-planned questions.
+People like talking about themselves and their situations, so if you show genuine interest and curiosity, it will help them warm up to you.

-After posing a question, simply listen.
+After you’ve asked a thoughtful question, listen.
 Really hear what the buyer is saying, and don‘t just wait for your turn to speak.
 Then, after they’ve finished their thought, communicate their message back to them, ask them to verify if you understood them correctly, and pose a question providing further clarification.

 Congratulations — you just became an active listener!